Yolo Vision Shenzhen

 # Define custom text prompts (classes) to ground in the image

-# The model will look specifically for these descriptions
+# The model maps these descriptions to visual features

 model.set_classes(["person wearing hat", "blue backpack"])